ncsa/Delta_doc/docs/source/prog_env/index.rst

            ForwardX11 True

 Once connected, you can work with the remote system as if it were local.
-When Visual Studio needs to install extension items on the remote system, they will go into your $HOME/.vscode-server on Delta.
+When Visual Studio needs to install extension items on the remote system, it will go into your $HOME/.vscode-server on Delta.
 Visual Studio takes care of all the details for you:

 | **remote server VS extensions:**
 .. code-block::

    [arnoldg@dt-login03 ~]$ du -sh .vscode-server/
    523M    .vscode-server/
    [arnoldg@dt-login03 ~]$

-Proceed to F1 → Remote SSH and connect to Delta, then following the guide, use Visual Studio as normal.
+Proceed to F1 → Remote SSH and connect to Delta.
+Then, following the guide, use Visual Studio as normal.
 This is an example of working with a C file remote on Delta:

 ..  image:: ../aux_pages/images/visual_studio/02_remote_c_file.png